Contextflo Blog

 SELECT * FROM `project.raw_data.orders` LIMIT 10

-In ContextFlo, go to Settings → Data Sources → + Add Data Source → BigQuery.
+Go to Settings → Data Sources → Add Data Source → BigQuery:

-• Service Account JSON: Upload the JSON key (Option B only — Option A users can skip this)
+• Service Account JSON: upload the key (Option B only — skip if you used Option A)

 Click Test Connection, then Connect.
-ContextFlo will discover only the views in restricted_views.
+Contextflo discovers only the views in restricted_views, because that is genuinely all this account can see.

-If a view references another view, you need to authorize on every dataset in the chain:
+If a view reads another view, every dataset in the chain needs authorizing:

 restricted_views.summary